membraneframework/unifex/pages/creating_unifex_natives.md

 ## More examples
 You can find more complete projects [here](https://github.com/membraneframework/unifex/tree/master/test_projects).
-Also check out how we use Unifex in our [repositories](https://github.com/membraneframework) e.g. in [shmex](https://github.com/membraneframework/shmex) and please refer to `Unifex.Specs.DSL` module's documentation to see how to create more advanced `*.spec.exs` files.
+Also check out how we use Unifex in our [repositories](https://github.com/membraneframework) and please refer to `Unifex.Specs.DSL` module's documentation to see how to create more advanced `*.spec.exs` files.